tlamati.

 Attestations from sources in English:

-See the Nahuatl hieroglyphs for the name Tlamauh (often glossed as Tlamao) as they appear in the Visual Lexicon.
-The use of the stellar or starry eye suggests a special type of knowledge that is gained through seeing--along the lines suggested by Marc Thouvenot: "Mientras que imati se relaciona con un conocimiento empírico dado po la experiencia a través del ojo, mati hace referencia a un saber interno, abstracto, dado por la capacidad de pensar."
+See the Nahuatl hieroglyphs derived from tlamati, such as the name Tlamauh (often glossed as Tlamao), as they appear in the Visual Lexicon.
+The use of the stellar or starry eye in many of these glyphs suggests a special type of knowledge that is gained through seeing--perhaps along the lines suggested by Marc Thouvenot: "Mientras que imati se relaciona con un conocimiento empírico dado por la experiencia a través del ojo, mati hace referencia a un saber interno, abstracto, dado por la capacidad de pensar."

 Marc Thouvenot, "Imágenes y escritura entre los Nahuas del inicio del XVI," Estudios de Cultura Náhuatl 41 (2010), 182.